 One of these was called Best Memories of Dad.
-Compared to Best Memories of Mom, it was a much shorter list, consisting mostly of vignettes like the day you helped me open my first checking account, or the day we bought my first car.
-At the time, I racked my brain to fill up the page so Dad wouldn’t feel slighted.
+Compared to Best Memories of Mom, it was a much shorter list.
+It consisted mostly of vignettes like the day you helped me open my first checking account, or the day we bought my first car.
+I racked my brain to fill up the page so Dad wouldn’t feel slighted.
 Not that Dad wasn’t a significant presence in my life.
 He just wasn’t as physically present or hands-on as fathers often are today.
 It was a Father Knows Best arrangement much of the time; i.e., dads worked, came home in time for dinner, doled out sage advice at the dinner table, then disappeared into the den.
 Until I was at least twelve, I doubt I could’ve picked more than one or two of my friends’ fathers out of a police line up even if my life depended upon it.

 Time has passed since I wrote Best Memories of Dad.
 My own child is now a young adult of twenty.
 From my new vantage point, I see glaring omissions.
 All the truly important moments were left out.
 Clearly, it’s time for an addendum.

 I had left Beverly Hills High School to attend my junior year at Oakwood School just over the hill, having begged my parents for just one year of private school.
 I understood the $$$ would come out of my college fund.
 The cost of Swiss boarding school was way, way out of reach, so, Oakwood was my consolation prize.
 The truth is, I’d felt adrift at Beverly High and a small school environment suited me better.